Holi is a very popular festival, celebrated in north India largely.

 In this village, we hung around photographing the streets till about 2:00pm, after which we moved to the main temple.
 Getting to photograph the temple celebrations from the roof-top is purely a matter of luck.
 The temple management reserves the right to grant access to the roof-top, which primarily, is reserved for the participants of the event.
 These participants, stand along the edge of the rooftop and throw colour and water down into the courtyard.
 Soon, the courtyard transforms itself into a visual delight of beautiful colour-explosion!
 The experience is worth every effort you’ll make to attend this event.

 Behind the scene:

 It is believed that the ‘gulaal’ used in both the villages is made from natural sources like flowers, turmeric etc. They are not.
-It is as synthetic as it can get, and you need to be careful if you are allergic to synthetic colours.
-You need to be careful even if you are not allergic to colours, for, at times, a hand might appear out of thin air and shove a handful of ‘gulaal’ right into your eyes, rendering you totally blind for the moment.
-It happened with me multiple times in both these villages.
+It is as synthetic as it can get, and you need to be careful if you are allergic to synthetic colors.
+You need to be careful even if you are not allergic to colors, for, at times, a hand may appear out of thin air and shove a handful of ‘gulaal’ right into your eyes, rendering you totally blind for the moment.
+It happened to me multiple times in both these villages.

 What they DO make from natural sources like flowers etc is this

 This participant came and sat right next to me at the roof-top, during Nandgaon-celebrations.
 He was armed with gunny-bag full of flowers soaked in colours.
 In fact, I got to commission the ‘throw’ twice!

 1) Avoid wearing bathroom slippers.
 I wore, assuming it to be convenient.
 It posed no problem in Barsana, where the celebrations were all dry.
 In Nandgaon, trying not to slip and fall took 20% of my mind-space at all times.
 Not worth it.
 Wear shoes.
 The ones that do not slip on wet surfaces.